Description

 About the Author

-Amrita Basu is professor of political science and of women and gender studies, Amherst College.
+Amrita Basu is professor of political science and women's and gender studies, Amherst College.

 Frederick Weaver is professor of economics and history at Hampshire College.